OblikStudio/toolkit/README.md

 # Usage

 First, you have to install Oblik.
-It's currently not available on npm, but you could add it as a submodule with Git:
+It's currently not available on the npm registry, but you could add it as a submodule with Git:

 ```
 git submodule add https://github.com/oblikjs/oblik